MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/how-to/credential-persistence.md

 > [!NOTE]
 > This example uses **SecretStore**, but you can use any **SecretManagement** extension vault and
 > with any repository.

+Use `Get-SecretInfo` to verify that the vault contains the credential you need.

 ```powershell
 Get-SecretInfo